matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 #### Quiz.

-**1. True or False: All Google Cloud resources associated with a project.**
+**1. True or False: All Google Cloud resources associated with a project?**
 - True, all Google Cloud resources associated with a project.
 - Each project associated with a billing account, which functions as the payment method for these resources.